carpentries-incubator/gap-lesson/_episodes/04-testing.md

 objectives:
 - "Be able to create and run test files"
-- "Understand how test discrepancies and runtime regressions could be identified and interpreted"
+- "Understand how test discrepancies and runtime regressions can be identified and interpreted"
 - "Understand how to adjust tests to check randomised algorithms"
 - "Learn the 'Make it right, then make it fast' concept"
 keypoints:
-- "It is easy to create a test file by copying and pasting GAP session."
+- "It is easy to create a test file by copying and pasting a GAP session."
-- "Writing a good and comprehensive test suite requires some efforts."
+- "Writing a good and comprehensive test suite requires some effort."
 - "Make it right, then make it fast!"
 ---

-The code of `AvgOrdOfGroup` is very simple and possibly nothing could go wrong with it.
-It avoids problems with running out of memory because of iterating over the group instead of creating a list of its elements (calling `AsList(SymmetricGroup(11))` already results in exceeding the permitted memory), however it takes several minutes to calculate an average order of an element of `SymmetricGroup(11)`.
+The code of `AvgOrdOfGroup` is very simple, and nothing could possibly go wrong with it.
+By iterating over the group instead of creating a list of its elements, it avoids running out of memory
+(calling `AsList(SymmetricGroup(11))` already results in exceeding the permitted memory).
+On the other hand, it takes several minutes to calculate the average order of an element of `SymmetricGroup(11)`.
 But at least we are confident that it is correct.

-Now we would like to write a better version of this function using some theoretical facts we know from the Group Theory.
-We may put `avgorg.g` under version control to revert changes if need be;
+Now we would like to write a better version of this function using some theoretical facts we know from Group Theory.
+We may put `avgord.g` under version control to revert changes if need be;
-we may create a new function to keep the old one around and compare the results of both; but this could be made even more efficient if we will use **regression testing**: this is the term for the testing based on rerunning previously completed tests to check that new changes do not impact their correctness or worsen their performance.
+we may create a new function to keep the old one around and compare the results of both; but this could be made even more efficient if we use **regression testing**: this is the term for testing based on rerunning previously completed tests to check that new changes do not impact their correctness or worsen their performance.

 To start with, we need to create a **test file**.
-The test file looks exactly like the GAP session, so it is easy to create it by copying and pasting the GAP session with all GAP prompts, inputs and outputs into a text file (a test file could be also created from the log file with a GAP session recorded with the help of `LogTo`).
-During the test, GAP will run all inputs from the test, compare the outputs with those in the test file and will report any differences.
+The test file looks exactly like a GAP session, so it is easy to create it by copying and pasting a GAP session with all GAP prompts, inputs and outputs into a text file (a test file could be also created from a log file with a GAP session recorded with the help of `LogTo`).
+During the test, GAP will run all inputs from the test file, compare the outputs with those in the test file and report any differences.

 GAP test files are just text files, but the common practice is to name them with the extension `.tst`.
-Now create in the current directory (to avoid typing the full path), the file `avgord.tst` with the following content:
+Now create the file `avgord.tst` in the current directory (to avoid typing the full path) with the following content:

 ~~~
 # tests for average order of a group element